CarvDev/BlackBox-Themes/README.md

 # Black Box Theme(s)
 When I begin using Black Box Terminal I noticed that the only way to add new themes was manually downloading a Tilix theme and pasting it in the Black Box schemes folder, so I thought about creating a solution for that, developing an easier way of installing the themes.
 Hope you like it!

-Note: This is a fork of [Tiilix-Themes](https://github.com/storm119/Tilix-Themes) by [storm119](https://github.com/storm119), most of the code was made by him, I only adapted it to work with Black Box Terminal.
+Note: This is a fork of the project [Tiilix-Themes](https://github.com/storm119/Tilix-Themes), made by [storm119](https://github.com/storm119), I only adapted it to work with Black Box Terminal.

 ### How to use:
 * First, you need to install [Black Box](https://gitlab.gnome.org/raggesilver/blackbox) to use the themes available here.
 Other terminal wont work...

-#### If you installed with Flatpak:
+#### If you installed Black Box with Flatpak:
 * Tap the ["Themes-flatpak.md"](Themes-flatpak.md) and pick the one you like and copy/paste the commands below the image preview to your terminal, for example:

 ```